NullArray/MS-PS-Installer/README.md

 # MS-PS-Installer
 Automated PowerShell installer for `*Nix` with multi Distro support.

-As part of a different project i am currently working on.
-I wrote this Bash script to automate the installation of PowerShell on Linux.
+As part of a different project i was working on a while ago, I wrote this Bash script to automate the installation of PowerShell on Linux.
 It started off as an installer for Debian and Ubuntu primarily but i've expanded functionality to include support for Fedora, RHEL, CentOS, and OpenSUSE.

 The aim of the script is to automate as much of the installation operations as possible.
 If you want to easily install and run MS PowerShell on your local Linux machine or perhaps in VM, now you can.